Eng

 Be Prepared – What Can Community Members Do?

 Preparing your home and family ahead of time for common emergencies and disasters can increase your personal sense of security and peace of mind.
-Furthermore, when an emergency strikes, knowing what to do can save time, property and most importantly, lives.
+Knowing what to do when an emergency strikes can save time, property, and, most importantly, lives.

 Stay Informed